TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   group membership (e.g. treated vs. untreated; allele status; gender; etc) when analyzing categorical data.
 The 'character' type is also used to specify information such as file paths, software package information, usage hints, error messages, etc.
-  Character values are set apart by being enclosed in single or double quotes.
+  Character literal values are set apart by being enclosed in single or double quotes.
   In R, single and double quotes are equivalent.
 The norm is to use double quotes, unless you need to embed a double quote in a string, in which case enclose the entire string in single quotes.

 ```
 "abc de"                        ## 1x and 2x quotes equivalent; 2x 'preferred'
 class("abc de")

 ''                              ## use 2x to embed 1x and vice-versa
 class('"')                      ## an empty string in quotes is still of type character

 nchar('')                       ## how many characters long (\0 not counted)
 nchar('abc de')

 substr('abc de', 2, 4)          ## substring: 2d to 4th character, inclusive

 tolower('AbCdE123_')            ## convert to lower-case